 Commercial Vehicle Accidents

-If a commercial vehicle, such as an 18-wheeler, truck, or van caused your accident, you need to call a Florida car accident lawyer immediately.
+If a commercial vehicle, such as an 18-wheeler, truck, or van caused your accident, you need to call a Florida truck accident lawyer immediately.
 Time is of the essence in these cases.
 Preserving evidence is very important in commercial vehicle accidents.
 The insurance company typically sends an adjuster out immediately to the accident site to gather evidence, getting a jump-start on defending any claims.

 Your Claim Was Denied by the Insurance Company

 There are many reasons why your claim may have been denied but the most likely reasons include the at-fault party had no bodily injury coverage or if you were determined to be at fault for the accident.
 You’ll need the expertise of a lawyer to present the best case possible before the insurance company and seek any other liable parties.

 Most car accidents are fairly straight forward.
 Some aren’t.
 Some involve multiple vehicles, multiple injured parties and at-fault parties, and extensive property damage.
 Some cases involve strange case facts such as phantom vehicle accidents, where no actual physical contact was made with the at-fault party’s vehicle.